Using Venn diagrams to level up teaching strategies

 What is a Venn diagram?

-Though we have probably all used Venn diagrams for visualizing comparisons in a variety of settings — at school, at work, or at home — you may be wondering: just what is a Venn diagram?
-Invented by the mathematician John Venn in the 1880s, this common graphic organizer is useful as a compare-and-contrast diagram that helps people visualize information and concepts in a clear and concise manner.
-This type of diagram is easy for users to understand, while also being easy to create.
+Though we have probably all used Venn diagrams for visualizing comparisons in a variety of settings — at school, work, or home — you may be wondering: just what is a Venn diagram?

-Why is learning Venn diagrams important?
+Why is learning about Venn diagrams important?

-There are many benefits to using Venn diagrams in your classroom.
-For teachers, Venn diagrams can help you quickly and effectively communicate differences and similarities, provide a simple visual aid for a lesson, or distinguish between multiple concepts or ideas.
 When students create Venn diagrams, they are better able to make decisions, reason through logic, and detect patterns in data when they use tools like Venn diagrams to support their thinking.
-At a broader level, Venn diagrams can be a very effective tool to help students organize information visually, better understand the relationships and overlaps between items or groups, and develop a plan for a project.
+On a broader level, Venn diagrams can be an effective tool to aid students in visually organizing information, process the relationships and commonalities between items or groups, and develop a plan for a project.

 Venn diagram teaching strategies